A national road safety program which offers free driving lessons will now also offer free advice on safe cars in an effort to reduce road trauma.

 Research by the University of New South Wales revealed Keys2drive participants were 40 per cent less likely to be involved in a crash that causes moderate to serious injury in their first six months on P-plates.

+After the lesson, learners receive a link to an RAA-produced video, which reinforces key messages from the lesson.
 Learners can register for a free lesson at www.keys2drive.com.au